Search

 Problem 2: Shortage of Resources

-An organization may have a shortage in resources due to various reasons.
-This problem can cause serious loss to the business.
+An organization may have a shortage of resources due to various reasons.
+This problem can cause serious losses to the business.

 2.1 Continuous improvement with its purpose and benefits